willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My controllers aren't showing in my Windows Mixed Reality Home.

 Make sure your controllers have full batteries and that they are paired correctly using Bluetooth.
 Try powering the controllers off and on using the Windows Button.
-If you still cannot see your controllers, try in-pairing and re-pairing each controller in the Settings menu under Devices > Bluetooth.
+If you still cannot see your controllers, try in-pairing and re-pairing each controller in the Settings menu under **Devices > Bluetooth**.

 ### The floor of my Windows Mixed Reality Home doesn't appear to be at the correct height, or it is slanted.